druvkotwani/KoinX-assignment/README.md

 ## 🚀 Running Frontend
-To run locally, just `cd` into the `client` and run the following commands to run node modules and serve the website locally.
+To run locally, just run the following commands to run node modules and serve the website locally.
 ```bash
 npm i
 ```